Effects of estrogen on schizophrenia

 An increase in symptoms of schizophrenia has been observed to correspond with decreasing levels of estrogen in menopausal women.
 This observation has led researchers to propose a link between estrogen and schizophrenia.
-While the first onset of schizophrenia generally occurs between the ages of 20-25 for men, first onset occurs approximately 5 years later for women, with a second peak (late onset schizophrenia) between the ages of 40 to 45.
+While the first onset of schizophrenia generally occurs between the ages of 20 and 25 for men, first onset occurs approximately 5 years later for women, with a second peak (late onset schizophrenia) between the ages of 40 and 45.
 Animal studies suggest that estrogen acts as a barrier to dopamine receptors, and so may prevent the increase in dopamine found in patients with schizophrenia.
 However, in contradictory studies, estrogen either increased or decreased dopamine receptors, depending on the duration of the experiment.

 When estrogen levels are low, women are more susceptible and respond poorly to anti-psychotic drugs.
 Consequently, estrogen is often used to treat schizophrenia in women.
 Studies show that estrogen patches can reduce the positive symptoms of schizophrenia (at least in the short term).
 Researchers believe that estrogen could also be used to treat this disease in men.